aws-cloudformation/aws-cloudformation-resource-providers-fsx/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This library is licensed under the Apache 2.0 License.